Why File Upload Security Should Top Your Priority List

 AddType application/x-httpd-php .jpg

-This tells Apache to process .jpg files as PHP scripts.
-The attacker can then execute their malicious code simply by accessing malicious.jpg via a browser.
+Apache will treat all .jpg files in that directory as PHP scripts.
+The attacker can then execute the malicious code by accessing https://yourdomain.com/uploads/malicious.jpg.

 📚 Continue Reading